lucabertoni/Translator/README.md

   - Name it: TranslateDB
   - Set Server Name: C:\absolute_path\translate\OUTPUTSTRINGS.GDB
   - Set SqlQryMode: LOCAL
   - User Name: SYSDBA (if you want to access to the database, password is: masterkey)

 # How to use Translator
+Run translate.exe
+You will see a window like this: